 German Family Lawyer

-Mrs. Kerstin Wolters is a certified specialist lawyer for family law (Fachanwalt für Familienrecht).
+Mrs. Kerstin Wolters is a certified specialist lawyer for family law.
 With more than fifteen years of practical experience in this field, she has extensive knowledge international family law matters and guarantees you competent and empathetic support for your case.
-She is advising her clients in the field of German family law fluently in english and german.
+She advises her clients in the field of German family law fluently in English and German.

 Expert in German Family Law

 This poses a multitude of challenges in family law: The circumstances of the individual case often require special consideration and it is often necessary to apply legal regulations in an international context as well.
 Ms Kerstin Wolters will advise you in the event of a separation or divorce in all matters relating to maintenance, custody or settlement of assets in Germany.
 Her expertise also includes issues such as the recognition of paternity in Germany or the drafting of German marriage contracts and, in particular, divorce agreements.
 The supervision of family matters In Germany and across national borders is another focus of her advisory services.

 In addition to her work as a lawyer, Ms. Kerstin Wolters was a member of the supervisory board of a public limited company for renewable energies for two years, in which she also worked as an authorised signatory for a period of three years.
 She has many years of practical experience in dealing with complex commercial law issues and in finding effective and sustainable solutions.